Evangel offers a variety of off-campus internships and learning opportunities for students who want a study-abroad experience during their time at EU.

 Students who want to participate in either an off-campus or overseas program must receive approval from the University.
 To start the approval process, please pick up an application packet in the Records and Registration Office.

-Suggestions for other programs and possibilities will also be considered upon request.
-Please contact your academic advisor before applying for one of these special requests.
+Suggestions for other programs and study abroad opportunities will also be considered upon request.
+Please contact your academic advisor to begin the process.

 Chez Vous Summer